 This is a staple of Trump in asserting physical dominance.

 However, given all that preceded I think Trump had to somehow hit back.
-Macron cornered him and was taking away social value from him.
+Macron cornered him and was taking away social values from him.

 Trump, typical of him, answered too directly obviously.

-But he had to do something to restore power balance.
+But he had to do something to restore the power balance.

 A better alternative for him would have been to start talking to someone nearby and let Macron wait before shaking his hand.

-Or even better, quickly shaking Macron’s hand without even looking at him and then start walking again as if he had barely noticed him.
+Or even better, quickly shaking Macron’s hand without even looking at him and then starting walking again as if he had barely noticed him.